rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to ensure the stability of EuroToken it has to fully integrate with the existing IBAN-based banking system.
-To achieve this an exchange is created to be run and/or regulated by the ECB.
+To achieve this an exchange is created to be run or regulated by the ECB.
 This exchange forms the bridge between the digital EuroToken and the rest of the Euro systems and is therefore called the gateway.
 The exchange mechanism must support the two main flows of value.

 The first we call the tokenisation flow.
-This flow handles the exchange of Euro for EuroToken, thus creating EuroToken.
-This involves the handling of payment into a bank account, verifying this, and paying out and equivalent amount of EuroToken to the users' wallet.
+This flow handles the exchange of Euro for EuroToken, thus minting new EuroToken.
+This involves the handling of payments into a bank account, verifying this, and paying out and equivalent amount of EuroToken to the users' wallet.
 The second flow is the de-tokenisation flow.
 This flow does handle the opposite conversion.
 It handles a payment of EuroToken and pays out the equivalent amount to a IBAN bank account.

 To handle this flow we build the exchange node.
 This node exposes a web frontend that allows the user to exchange their money in either direction.
 The